mt019/azure-german-tts-studio/README.md

 My workflow in the UI:

-1. **Paste Markdown text**
+1. **Paste Markdown text（main area）**
    - The app:
-     - removes headings (any line starting with `#`)
+     - keeps the first heading as a title sentence, drops later headings
-     - removes common Markdown markup and bullet symbols
+     - removes common Markdown markup, list bullets and bold markers
      - joins everything into clean plain text.
-2. **Check the “one sentence per line” view**
+2. **Check the “one sentence per line” view（main area）**
    - The app splits by `.`, `?`, `!` into sentences and shows them one per line.
-   - Under that, it shows how many characters will be sent to Azure and roughly what percentage of the free 500k‑character quota this run consumes.
-3. **Voice and output settings**
+3. **Configure everything in the sidebar**
-   - I pick an Azure Neural Voice (a few German/English examples are provided, or I can type a custom voice name).
+   - I pick an Azure Neural Voice (German voices by default, or a custom voice name).
    - I choose output type:
      - only MP3
      - black‑screen MP4 (using `ffmpeg`)
+   - I choose how many seconds of silent black screen I want at the **start of the MP4**.
-   - I choose whether to **auto‑play after synthesis**:
+   - I decide whether to **auto‑play after synthesis**.
-     - if enabled, the app uses an HTML5 audio element with autoplay, pause and resume.
+   - I set an optional filename prefix (otherwise the first heading is used).
+   - I can tick a checkbox to **generate a YouTube description** (text area in the main area).
+   - At the bottom of the sidebar there is a collapsible **usage info** block showing characters for this run and roughly what percentage of the free 500k‑character quota it consumes.
+   - At the very top of the sidebar there is the **“Start synthesis”** button.
-4. **File naming and output folder**
+4. **File naming and outputs**
    - If I don’t set a custom prefix, the app uses the first Markdown heading as part of the filename.
    - Example output:
      - `azure_outputs/<cleaned_heading>_20251127_224839.mp3`
      - `azure_outputs/<cleaned_heading>_20251127_224839.mp4`
-5. **YouTube description (optional)**
-   - If I tick the checkbox, the app shows a text area that contains:
-     - my processed text (one sentence per line)
+     - `azure_outputs/<cleaned_heading>_20251127_224839.txt` (one sentence per line, for YouTube subtitles)
-     - a pre‑written German description + hashtags
-   - I can copy‑paste that straight into YouTube.

 ---